vera-ho/TerraLHotel/README.md

 [Terra l'Hotel](https://terralhotel.herokuapp.com/) is a pixel perfect full stack clone of the [Tablet Hotels](http://www.tablethotels.com) website from 2022.
 It is created for educational purposes only.
 Please do not enter any sensitive data while exploring Terra l'Hotel.

-**Note as of Nov.
+<strike> **Note as of Nov.
 2024:** Ruby and Ruby on Rails versions used in this project are deprecated and no longer compatible with the Heroku platform, preventing updates to build on their platform.
 Some images/reservations/reviews are no longer functional until the Ruby/Rails versions are updated or I've completed migration to a different backend.
-In the meantime, the demo animation above demonstrates the functionality and notes have been added to run the project for those who would like to interact with the full project.
+In the meantime, the demo animation above demonstrates the functionality and notes have been added to run the project for those who would like to interact with the full project. </strike>

+Edit: Ruby and Rails versions have been updated.
+Heroku deployment now fully functional.
+[Nov.
+23.2024]

 ### Technologies Used